liam-wiltshire/talks/hackthesystem/content.md

     - At the same time, you can hide a phar within a jpeg.
     - What get really interesting however, is when you realise that within the manifest of a phar file, can be a metadata object
       - This metadata object is a serialized PHP object....
-- So, remember that the exploit involves polluting a serialized object with specific data, that we then want PHP to unserialize?
+- So, remember that the exploit involves polluting a serialized object with specific properties, that we then want PHP to unserialize?
     - Well, when most file-based actions are performed on a phar file, that serialized metadata is unserialized!
-- And we can hide the phar fie in a JPEG, so it looks legitimate...
+- And we can hide the phar fie in a JPEG, so it looks legitimate - and PHPGGC can do most of the work for us!

 ---